 In connection with this project is the possible construction of a parking deck near Peacock Hall with 600-plus spaces and the redesign of traffic flow for buses.

 An early concept drawing of what the exposed Boone Creek and redesigned parking and traffic flow near Peacock Hall might look like.
-Image courtesy of Planning, Design and Construction
+Image courtesy of App State Planning, Design and Construction

 How is it funded?